flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/RouterSetup.rst

 ..
 8. If the mode changes are not successful then FlytPOD will automatically reset itself to default mode viz.
 Hotspot with ssid: flytpod_wifi and password: shipped with FlytPOD.

+.. note:: * In hotspot mode you can access FlytConsole at ``flytpod:9090/flytconsole``.
+			 * In client mode you might have to replace ``flytpod`` with the IP address of FlytPOD which you can find through your router page by looking for connected client with the name* 'flytpod'.

+..
 In hotspot mode you can access FlytConsole at ``flytpod:9090/flytconsole``.

+..
 In client mode you might have to replace ``flytpod`` with the IP address of FlytPOD which you can find through your router page by looking for connected client with the name 'flytpod'.

-.. note:: Another client with name 'FlytWRT' would be connected as well, but that is of no use.
+*Another client with name 'FlytWRT' would be connected as well, but that is of no use.